petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

    schema=schema.xml
    ```

-1. Checkpoint: your `Solr_Home/liferay` folder now has this structure:
+1. Checkpoint: your `liferay` folder now has this structure:

    ```bash
    liferay